stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 Balboa viewed the new-found Pacific from that unforgettable peak in Darien.
-Charging Buffalo had turned back at this point, driven by fear of something which he would only describe vaguely and evasively as a herd of bad cattle, neither horse nor buffalo, but like the things the mound-spirits rode at night&mdash;but Zamacona could not be deterred by any such trifle.
+Charging Buffalo had turned back at this point, driven by fear of something which he would only describe vaguely and evasively as a herd of bad cattle, neither horse nor buffalo, but like the things the mound-spirits rode at night--but Zamacona could not be deterred by any such trifle.
 Instead of fear, a strange sense of glory filled him; for he had imagination enough to know what it meant to stand alone in an inexplicable nether world whose existence no other white man suspected.